Canon XC10 vs G1X Mark II

-The Canon XC10 and the Canon PowerShot G1 X Mark II are two enthusiast cameras that were announced, respectively, in April 2015 and February 2014.
+The Canon XC10 and the Canon PowerShot G1 X Mark II are two enthusiast cameras that were officially introduced, respectively, in April 2015 and February 2014.
 Both the XC10 and the G1X Mark II are fixed lens compact cameras that are based on an one-inch (XC10) and an 1.5-inch (G1X Mark II) sensor.
-The XC10 has a resolution of 12 megapixel, whereas the G1X Mark II provides 13 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The XC10 has a resolution of 12 megapixels, whereas the G1X Mark II provides 13 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 The physical size and weight of the Canon XC10 and the Canon G1 X Mark II are illustrated in the side-by-side display below.
-Three consecutive perspectives from the front, the top, and the back are presented.
-All width, height and depth dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the XC10 – represents 100 percent across all the size and weight measures).
+The two cameras are presented according to their relative size.
+Three consecutive views from the front, the top, and the rear side are shown.
+All size dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon G1 X Mark II is considerably smaller (33 percent) than the Canon XC10.
 Moreover, the G1X Mark II is substantially lighter (47 percent) than the XC10.
 In this context, it is worth noting that neither the XC10 nor the G1X Mark II are weather-sealed.

-The price is, of course, an important factor in any camera decision.
-The listed launch prices provide an indication of the market segment that the manufacturer of the cameras have been targeting.
+Any camera decision will obviously take relative prices into account.
+The manufacturer’s suggested retail prices give an idea on the placement of the camera in the maker’s lineup and the broader market.
 The G1X Mark II was launched at a markedly lower price (by 68 percent) than the XC10, which puts it into a different market segment.
 Usually, retail prices stay at first close to the launch price, but after several months, discounts become available.
 Later in the product cycle and, in particular, when the replacement model is about to appear, further discounting and stock clearance sales often push the camera price considerably down.
 Then, after the new model is out, very good deals can frequently be found on the pre-owned market.

 Of the two cameras under consideration, the Canon XC10 features an one-inch sensor and the Canon G1 X Mark II an 1.5-inch sensor.
 The sensor area in the G1X Mark II is 113 percent bigger.
 As a result of these sensor size differences, the cameras have a format factor of, respectively, 2.75 and 1.85.
 Both cameras feature a native aspect ratio (sensor width to sensor height) of 4:3.